 My father, K. Ramakanthan, was born in December 1929 in Bruas (Beruas), Pahang, and later moved to Perak with his family.
 His father’s beginnings were quite similar to those of early migrants from South India looking for a better life in Malaya.

 My grandfather had arrived in Malaya on board the Rhona with his young wife, starry-eyed and full of hope, like many others on that ship.
 After early struggles to find employment, he secured a reasonably well-paying job at a rubber plantation in Perak.
-This enabled him to buy his family a few luxuries – like a treasured Austin 7
+This enabled him to buy his family a few luxuries – like a treasured Austin 7 car for one.

 Having settled down to life in Perak, my grandfather did not imagine even for a moment – like so many others who blindly believed in the invincibility of the British – that they would have to flee for their lives one day.
 When the Japanese invaded Malaya during World War II, my grandfather lost everything that he had worked so hard for.